vaishnaviviswanathan/csci5828/presentation.md

 </p>

-<p>Some programming languages that use Procedural Paradigm are:</p>
+Some programming languages that use Procedural Paradigm are:

 * Go
 * Pascal